cloudfoundry/korifi/osb-service/README.md

   --username broker --password change-me
 ```

-Deploy stacks pass backing-store env from `ServiceBrokerServices` and mount
+Deploy stacks give the broker a kubeconfig for the OpenEverest vcluster.
+Each `cf create-service postgres dedicated` creates a DatabaseCluster.
-a TLS secret (cert-manager self-signed unless `tlsSecretName` is set).
+The broker mounts a TLS secret (cert-manager self-signed unless
+`tlsSecretName` is set).